Keyfactor/godaddy-cagateway/README.md

 		// The ShopperId is the "Customer #" found by selecting the pulldown on the top right of the GoDaddy portal home page
 		//  after signing in using the account being used for the Gateway "ShopperId": "9999999999",
-		// The APIKey is the GoDaddy API Key mentioned in "Prerequisites" "APIKey": "sso-key {large string value}",
+		// The APIKey is the GoDaddy API Key and secret mentioned in "Prerequisites" "APIKey": "sso-key {large string value API Key}:{large string value API Secret}",
 		// One of four values based on the CA chain enrolled certificates should be validated against - GODADDY_SHA_1, GODADDY_SHA_2,
 		//  STARTFIELD_SHA1, or STARTFIELD_SHA2
     		"RootType": "GODADDY_SHA_2",